This is my personal website, where I write rough notes to organize my thoughts.

 Please email me if you’re curious about implementation details or research background on any of my projects.

 What Kevin is doing now

-I’m currently in Wellington, New Zealand working on:
+I’m currently in Queenstown, New Zealand working on:

 - Subform, a CAD-inspired UI design tool that I’m building with @ryanlucas

 - Finda, a recognition-based, information-dense computer interface to end the tyranny of GUI windows, tabs, and useless hierarchy